-After traveling the world, Emma Jackson has realised the importance of exploring her own country; Australia.
+After travelling the world, Emma Jackson has realised the importance of exploring her own country; Australia.
 Read on to find out why you should travel local.

-Every summer for the past 3 years, I have packed up all my necessities (AKA: overpacked, shamefully), gathered up the majority of my savings (AKA: not a lot) and squeezed myself into a sweaty economy class seat of an overseas flight.
+Every summer for the past three years, I’ve packed up all my necessities (AKA: overpacked, shamefully), gathered up the majority of my savings (AKA: not a lot) and squeezed myself into a sweaty economy class seat of an overseas flight.

 I know we all joke about how there’s a whole lot of nothing as we go inland, but there’s a whole lot of something, too.
 The Kimberley region, the Whitsunday Islands, the Great Barrier Reef, Uluru – even Tasmania, you guys!

-Lately I’ve been trying to encapsulate that feeling of being a tourist or a foreigner, even in my own city.
+I’ve been trying to encapsulate that feeling of being a tourist or a foreigner, even in my own city

-And anyway, with the threat of future President Trump looming over the free world, putting in some effort to come to understand, know and respect the place we call home might not be such a bad idea at the moment.
+Putting in some effort to come to understand, know and respect the place we call home is always a good idea.